Pierre Auguste Brahain Ducange: The coup d'état of 22 January 1798 and its aftermath

 At this time the politicians of the Batavian Republic were in the process of writing a Constitution amid much political strife.
-Roughly speaking there were three political factions vying to get the upper hand: a group of "federalists," who wanted to maintain the decentralized structure of the old Dutch Republic; and two factions of "unitarists," one moderate, and one radical, who wanted to transform the new Republic into a unitary state.
+Roughly speaking there were three political factions vying for the upper hand: a group of "federalists," who wanted to maintain the decentralized structure of the old Dutch Republic; and two factions of "unitarists," one moderate, and one radical, who wanted to transform the new Republic into a unitary state.
 It was Delacroix' mission to impose a Constitution following the model of the Constitution of the Year III.
 However, in this task he was hindered by the fact that he didn't speak Dutch.
 Ducange, on the other hand was fluent in Dutch, and therefore able to act as Delacroix' trusted henchman in this projet d'une constitution pour la République batave.
 However, Ducange acted more as an intermediary with the radical faction of unitarists, and thanks to him Delacroix in the course of January, 1798 accepted their version of the draft-Constitution in preference to the French draft.

 This official French endorsement encouraged the radicals to impose their will by force on their political opponents.
 On 22 January 1798 Dutch and French troops, commanded by generals Daendels and Joubert, surrounded The Hague, and the political opponents of the radicals in the National Assembly were arrested.
 The rump-Assembly next declared itself to be a Constituante, ready to promulgate a new constitution.
 A committee was charged with drafting this new constitution.
 Ducange took part in the deliberations of this committee on a daily basis (reporting back to Delacroix each night), and even translated certain parts into French for the benefit of his French principals.
 The fact that he kept a watchful eye, and that Delacroix had to trust his reports implicitly, probably helped to smooth the acceptance of the draft by the French "sister republic," even though it was not a slavish copy of the French model, and contained some peculiarly Dutch elements.

 The draft-constitution was approved in a referendum on 25 April and came into force on 1 May.
 However, soon discontent with the high-handed policies of the radicals began to grow.
 This discontent was also directed against Ducange, whose sometimes abrasive behavior and evident influential position were resented.
 He was specifically blamed for the decision of the radicals on 4 May to continue the rump-Assembly in office and not to hold new elections.
 Soon intrigues back in Paris caused the Directoire to demand his recall to France.
 Delacroix own recall soon followed.
 None too soon, as he had become identified with the radical regime that was overthrown by a new coup d'état in June, 1798, again by general Daendels, who had now thrown in his lot with the moderate unitarists.